| | From Barbarians to Rome

 the Helvetii; later, Gauls settled there.
 The Romans were displaced from the

 Agri Decumates by the Alemanni in about 260 CE.
+Life on the Rhine Once the frontiers had stabilized,

 cultural and commercial contacts were inevitable and influential, and as